espressif/esp-idf/docs/en/api-guides/core_dump.rst

     * --gdb,-g GDB.
 Path to gdb to use for data retrieval.
     * --core,-c CORE.
 Path to core dump file to use (if skipped core dump will be read from flash).
     * --core-format,-t CORE_FORMAT.
 Specifies that file passed with "-c" is an ELF ("elf"), dumped raw binary ("raw") or base64-encoded ("b64") format.
     * --off,-o OFF.
-Ofsset of coredump partition in flash (type "make partition_table" to see it).
+Ofsset of coredump partition in flash (type "idf.py partition_table" to see it).
     * --save-core,-s SAVE_CORE.
 Save core to file.
 Othwerwise temporary core file will be deleted.
 Ignored with "-c".
     * --print-mem,-m                Print memory dump.
 Used only with "info_corefile".